Aider-AI/aider/docs/faq.md

 ## Can I specify guidelines or conventions?

-Sometimes you want GPT to be aware of certain coding guidelines, like whether to provide type hints, which libraries or packages to prefer, etc.
+Sometimes you want the LLM to be aware of certain coding guidelines, like whether to provide type hints, which libraries or packages to prefer, etc.